 Clean Up Your Social Media Accounts

-After a year of posting, sharing and stalking, our social media accounts can get overwhelmed with friends, followers and tags.
-Go through your Facebook, Instagram, Twitter, Snapchat, LinkedIn and any other platforms you use and filter out what– or who– no longer serves you.
+After another year of posting, sharing, and stalking, our social media accounts can get overwhelming with friends, followers, and tags.
+Go through your Facebook, Instagram, Twitter, Snapchat, LinkedIn and any other platforms you use and filter out what — or who — is no longer relevant to you.

 Delete Unused Online Accounts